MartinPacker/filterCSV/README.md

 * Two spaces denotes a level 1 node
 * Four spaces denotes a level 2 node
 * And so on

+For an XML input file the nesting level is in the data stream; Elements' children are at a deeper nesting level. \
+On import child nodes are created for the element's value (if it has one) and any attributes. \
+These are colour coded and free-standing nodes marked "Element", "Value", and "Attribute" are added as a legend.

 #### Checking